 Baptism (baptizo = immersion) means entering into and going under water.
 This symbolic “death and burial” signifies our personal identification with Jesus’ death for our sins (our death to sin as lord); and with His resurrection from the dead, enabling us to rise to a new life for God in Christ.
 This illustrates the central tenet of Christianity: the death and resurrection of Christ for the forgiveness of our sins.

 (Romans 6:1-14, Colossians 2:12)

 Baptism and the Lord’s Supper are the church’s two sacraments (special thin spaces between heaven and earth: God’s realm and ours).
 Both sacraments teach us to celebrate and unite us around the central realities of the church’s life: our salvation through Jesus’ atoning death for our sins and our hope of eternal life through His defeat of death by His resurrection.

 (1 Corinthians 15:1-6)

 Damascus Road offers Baptism Classes several times a year.
-This two-session class will give you the opportunity in a small group setting to study the Scriptures about Baptism, ask questions, and discuss its meaning.
+The two-session class for adults will give you the opportunity in a small group setting to study the Scriptures about Baptism, ask questions, and discuss its meaning.